rust-bitcoin/bip324/protocol/README.md

 Poly1305 is a purpose-built MAC, as opposed to something like an HMAC using SHA256 which leverages an existing hash scheme to build a message authentication code.
 Purpose-built introduces new complexity, but also allows for increased performance.

-ChaCha20 and Poly1305 are both implemented in this crate to keep dependencies to a minimum.

 ## Development

 The implementation is tested against vectors from the BIP324 reference and a number of additional library tests.